What is a Lyme literate doctor?

 Dr. Abigail Dumes addresses the question: “What is a Lyme literate doctor?” in a recent issue of Medical Anthropology.
 She explains the disagreement in medicine between doctors over the symptoms of "chronic Lyme disease."
 One group described as "mainstream doctors" consider the symptoms to be due to a “medically unexplained illness.”
 While the other faction, known as "Lyme literate doctors" considers the symptoms to be sufficient evidence for a medical explanation.

 In the Infectious Diseases Society of America (IDSA) guidelines, Wormser and colleagues initially dismissed Lyme disease symptoms as nothing more than the aches and pains of daily living.
+A Lyme literate doctor would disagree.

 That conclusion, however, has been undermined by findings from clinical trials, sponsored by the National Institutes of Health (NIH), which report patients with Lyme disease suffer from severe symptoms, poor quality of life, and a loss of function.